ryan-c-lewis/art/README.md

 ![Landscape](/pics/2025_02_Landscape.png)

 I began using quick sketches in place of journaling.
 Instead of tryng to translate my thoughts and feelings into paragraphs of words, I would do a rough 10 minute pencil sketch.
 This allowed for better integration between thoughts, feelings, and somatics.
 Usually I would start by holding a pencil in each hand and scribbling mindlessly, focusing on somatic experience.
 Then I would trace out shapes and find some sort of meaningful coherent image.
-Frequently I gravitated to zoomed-out perspectives of land and sky.
+Frequently I gravitated to zoomed-out perspectives of land and sky with colors representing dusk, twilight, sunset, etc.

 ![The Love of God](/pics/2025_03_TheLoveOfGod.png)

+One frequent theme was a sense of combining small and large scales, as seen in the piece below.
+It is simultaenously a zoomed-in view of a small cairn (i.e. a pile of rocks marking a hiking trail), but also a zoomed-out cosmic tornado at the death of Christ on the cross.
+Often I found myself captivated by symbolic resonances between things like this, as well as the mixture of feelings associated with the different scales.
+In this case, the zoomed-in scale of the cairn feels calm to me while the zoomed-out scale feels intense.
+Sitting with the combination of these things allows me to gently sort out my fragmented inner world.

 ![Cosmic Cairn](/pics/2025_04_CosmicCairn.png)